AshnahKhalidKhan/Azure-Certifications-Notes-Preparation-Material/AZ-900: Azure Fundamentals.md

 - **Azure Policy:**
   - enforce company standards on Azure resources.
   - manage policies that control or audit resources to ensure configurations stay compliant with corporate standards.
+  - E.g. enforce MFA on all accounts with write permissions.
+  - E.g. ensure development team only creates VMs of a specific size.
 - **Azure RBAC:**
   - Applied to a scope.
   - Scope is a resource or set of resources to which access is applied to.
 - **Resource Locks:** prevent the accidental change or deletion of a resource.
+- **Resource Tags:**
-- **Resource Tags:** locate and act on resource associated with a specific workloads, environments, business units, or owners.
+  - locate and act on resource associated with a specific workloads, environments, business units, or owners.
+  - associate different resources without changing their locations.
 - **Resource Groups:**

 ###